maximeschoeni/sublanguage/readme.txt

 == Description ==

+= Features =

+- translation of posts (pages, attachments and custom posts), terms, options, localized texts and login screens
+- translation of post meta and term meta
+- translatability: define which content is translatable or not
+- inheritance: untranslated or untranslatable contents inherit original values
+- URL rewrite: translate posts and terms permalinks and sub-pages path
+- quick edit: tinyEditor button and quick edit interface
+- support multisite
+- support ajax
+- extendable

 = Philosophy =

 Sublanguage is more a toolkit than a ready-made solution for building a multi-language website.
 It focuses on customizing public interface for visitors, and adapting user experience for editors.
 It is design to bring multilingual functionalities and let room for personalization.
 While UI configuration is quite minimal, multiple hooks and filters are available to fit every needs.